 In-line with ASX guidelines, the Board considers a director to be independent if the director complies with the following criteria:

-The Board considers that Mr Cash, Ms Bowman, Mr Carter and Mr Oppenheimer are independent directors.
-Mr Lowe who is an executive director of the Company and Mr Kalkandis who represents Glencore International a substantial shareholder of the Company, are not deemed independent under the ASX Corporate Governance Principles and Recommendations by virtue of their positions.
+The Board considers that Ms Bowman, Mr Carter, Mr Higgins and Mr Oppenheimer are independent directors.
+Mr Mitchell who is an executive director of the Company and Mr Kalkandis who represents Glencore PLC a substantial shareholder of the Company are not deemed independent under the ASX Corporate Governance Principles and Recommendations by virtue of their positions.
 The Board has a majority of independent directors as recommended under the ASX Corporate Governance Principles and Recommendations.

 Conflict of Interest